 Probable Cause Corrective Action Your audio device does not have a 3.5mm audio out jack.
 Use a different audio cable with ends to fit your audio device and the 3.5mm AUX IN jack on the ATA.
+Do not exceed the AT A ALLX IN input specifications.
+Grossly exceeding these

 Do not exceed the ATA AUX IN input specifications.
-Grossly exceeding these CAUTION specifications can damage the ATA.
-See "Appendix B: Technical Specifications" on page 137.
+Grossly exceeding these Specifications can damage the ATA.
+See "Appendix B: Technical Specifications" on page 142.